Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

 We have seen that the vertex operators $V^g_a$ and the smeared interaction Lagrangian $V^g$ are elements of $\mathcal{A}^V_w$.
 At the same time all the time ordered product of $n$ factors of the form $V^g$ gives an element of $\mathcal{A}^V_w$.
-Hence we may write $S(V^g)$ as a power series whose elements are in $\mathcal{A}^V_w$.
-Later we shall prove that when evaluated on a generic field configuration the series converges.
+Hence we may write $S(V^g)$ as a power series in the coupling constants whose elements are in $\mathcal{A}^V_w$.
+Later we shall prove that when evaluated on a generic field configuration the series converges absolutely.